 Below are the minimum and recommended standards for the PST:

 Currently, Navy Special Warfare has instituted a "draft" where the best scores get submitted into a nationwide competition and the best candidates get selected first.
-The better your PST scores determines how soon you get to go to boot camp then BUDS, so achieving above (or beyond) the recommended standard is critical to your acceptance to go to SEAL training.
+The better your PST scores determines how soon you get to go to boot camp, then BUD/S, so achieving above (or beyond) the recommended standard is critical to your acceptance to go to SEAL training.

-Recommendation – Ace the PST on your own before you join the delayed entry program.
+Recommendation -- Ace the PST on your own before you join the delayed entry program.
 Your process will go much smoother instead of being one of the weekly failures of the PST.

 Step 2: Boot Camp Training

-All recruits will report to Great Lakes Illinois to attend basic military training.
-During Boot Camp, you will be required to take and pass the Special Warfare/Operations PST again.
-If you pass at Boot Camp you are officially in the pre-training community - meaning you will get orders to attend BUDS.
+All recruits will report to Great Lakes, Illinois, to attend basic military training.
+During boot camp, you will be required to take and pass the Special Warfare/Operations PST again.
+If you pass at boot camp, you officially are in the pre-training community -- meaning you will get orders to attend BUD/S.

-Step 3: Pre-Training Phase (post Boot Camp and Pre-BUD/s Training)
+Step 3: Pre-Training Phase (Post-Boot Camp and Pre-BUD/S Training)

-The Pre-training instructors are not interested in weeding anyone out at this point, however, if you do not meet the standard, you will not get to attend BUD/S. The goal of this training is to teach candidates that they will not survive the next phase of training if they strive for the minimum standards in the PST.
+The pre-training instructors are not interested in weeding anyone out at this point; however, if you do not meet the standard, you will not get to attend BUD/S. The goal of this training is to teach candidates that they will not survive the next phase of training if they strive for the minimum standards in the PST.

-Option #2: Enlist and Serve in the Navy then Try Out for BUD/S
+Option #2: Enlist and Serve in the Navy, then Try Out for BUD/S

-This is a longer route to BUD/S and applies to enlisted as well as officers in the Navy who want to attend BUD/S. It is also the same route a former BUD/S student who did not graduate will have to do IF he wants to try to attend BUD/S again.
+This is a longer route to BUD/S and applies to enlisted as well as officers in the Navy who want to attend BUD/S. It is also the same route a former BUD/S student who did not graduate will have to do if he wants to try to attend BUD/S again.

-You have to route a special request chit up your chain of command and have to wait until you time at your present command is completed before leaving for BUD/S. Many have arranged a deal to re-enlist in the Navy IF they can attend BUD/S at the time of the end of their first enlistment.
+You have to route a special request chit up your chain of command and have to wait until your time at your present command is completed before leaving for BUD/S. Many have arranged a deal to re-enlist in the Navy if they can attend BUD/S at the time of the end of their first enlistment.
 Of course, you still have to meet all of the elevated standards.
-Navy SEAL and SWCC official site for more information.
+For more information, go to the Navy SEAL and SWCC official site.